 Knowing the exact amount of carbon stored in the world’s forests is important for a number of reasons.
 Two of the most important are (1) measuring emissions caused by global deforestation and (2) designing appropriate compensation for REDD+ programs.
 The most commonly cited figure for global emissions due to deforestation has been 20%.
 But this is only an estimate that is, in turn, based on a combination of other estimates about global rates of deforestation and global carbon storage in forests.
 Obviously, clarifying either of the underlying assumptions will help provide additional accuracy in estimates of the carbon emissions due to deforestation.

-A new study out of the Woods Hole Oceanographic Institute takes a step towards providing that greater accuracy.
+A new study out of the Woods Hole Research Center takes a step towards providing that greater accuracy.
 Using Light Detection and Ranging (LiDAR) technology, researchers have created the first “wall to wall” map of carbon storage in global tropical forests.
 Their work helps to advance understanding of how deforestation contributes to global emissions as well, and it highlights the importance that LiDAR and other remotely sensed data will play in a global REDD+ program.

 According to the study, the world’s tropical forests contain 228.7 PgC stored in their biomass.
 Putting this number in perspective, the sum total of carbon released from the combustion of fossil fuels since 1850 is around 212 PgC.
 There is no risk of rapidly releasing all of this stored carbon; these numbers merely highlight the importance of tropical forests in the Earth’s carbon cycle by highlighting their immense capacity for carbon storage.